picasso/zu-translate/README.md

 }
 ```

-- If you __only__ need to __register__ the script so that later it will be enqueue, depending on some conditions (for example, when calling the shortcode on the page), then you need to set the `register_only` key to *true*.
+- If you __only__ need to __register__ the script so that later it will be enqueued, depending on some conditions (for example, when calling the shortcode on the page), then you need to set the `register_only` key to *true*.
 And then, when the condition is met, call the `enqueue_only` method.
 This method has two arguments: `$is_style` and `$handle`.
 The first one defines what will be enqueue - script or style.
 If `$handle` is *null* or omitted then it will be generated based on the `prefix`.
 If call the `enqueue_only` method without arguments, both the script and the style with handles based on `prefix` will be enqueued.
 Some examples:
 ```php
 protected function enqueue_more($is_frontend, $hook) {
     if($is_frontend) {